Membership Categories & Dues

 - Constitution and Bylaws

-ASI requires all non-profit organizational members to include the following clauses somewhere in their corporate documents:
+ASI requires all Organizational Non-Profit members to include the following clauses somewhere in their corporate documents:

-Executive Professional membership is available to managers who have the authority to hire and fire employees and who supervise a minimum of two (2) FTEs.
-Examples include executive officers, department managers, and managing physicians employed by non-member organizations.
+Executive Professional membership is available to managers who have held their positions for at least one year, who have the authority to hire and fire employees, and who supervise a minimum of two FTEs.
+Examples include executive officers, department managers, and managing physicians employed by nonmember organizations.

-Sole Proprietor membership is available to owner/operators who employ no one other than themselves.
+Sole Proprietor membership shall be held in the name of the business and is available to owners/operators who employ no one other than themselves.
+An applicant’s business must have been in continuous operation for a minimum of one year.
 Examples may include accountants, visual or performing artists, child care providers, and counselors.